AndreyMalz/sem3/instruction_git.md

 I. To commit the changes enter the command:

     git add _____
- (name of repository, *enter the first letters of the name andr press Tab to simplify input*)
+ (name of repository, *enter the first letters of the name and press Tab to simplify input*)

 II.
 Then save the new commit: